 Users can buy a domain name from Shopify but there might be problems with transferring it if they choose to migrate to another platform.
 For this reason, it is recommended to buy a domain name from other providers.

 WooCommerce does not charge its customers with transaction fees.
-Instead, customers will be paying transaction fees to the payment processor they choose.
+Instead, customers will be dealing with just the credit card rates.

 WooCommerce users can opt for popular payment processors such as Stripe